hadley/adv-r/Exceptions-Debugging.md

     }

     trace_all(f_miss, quote(if(missing(na.rm)) stop("na.rm not set")))
-    # But misses primitives

     pmin(1:10, 1:10)
     # Error in eval(expr, envir, enclos) : na.rm not set
     pmin(1:10, 1:10, na.rm = T)
     # [1]  1  2  3  4  5  6  7  8  9 10

-One problem of this approach is that we don't automatically pick up any `primitive` functions, because for these functions formals returns `NULL`.
+One problem of this approach is that we don't automatically pick up any `primitive` functions, because these functions don't have formal arguments.

 ## Exceptions

 Defensive programming is the art of making code fail in a well-defined manner even when something unexpected occurs.
 There are two components of this art related to exceptions: raising exceptions as soon as you notice something has gone wrong, and responding to errors as cleanly as possible.

 A general principle for errors is to "fail fast" - as soon as you figure out something as wrong, and your inputs are not as expected, you should raise an error.
+This is more work for you as the function author, but will make it easier for the user to debug because they get errors early on, not after unexpected input has passed through several functions and caused a problem.

 ### Creating